-As I already discussed in this article, at least in the beginning, if you don’t have much information about your customers, I wouldn’t bother too much with making a realtor or real estate logo.
+As I already discussed in this article, at least in the beginning, if you don’t have much information about your clients or ideal clients, I wouldn’t bother making a realtor or real estate logo too much.

 This article also mentions that you can create a brand even with bad branding (no logos, etc.) and still have reasonable conversion rates, provided your customers have a great experience with your products or services.

 In that case, you may go just with your name.

 After some time, when you know your USP (unique selling point) and interact more with clients, you can confidently make your company logo.